 Take your time and go over your gear before you pack it.
 Actually, it’s even better to make a checklist and tick it off – after all, even brain surgeons use one.
 Organize your gear in the order you will use it.
 Trust us; you’ll be really grateful you did.

 Pack some spares just in case.
 Do you have enough nutrition bars, gels, and water bottles?
 Make sure you have a few extra, it is easy to drop bars while in the race and it is vital not to run short.

-Keep a spare set of goggles in your bag just in case.
+Keep a spare set of Triathlon Swim Goggles in your bag just in case.
 It’s best not to see if Murphy’s Law is true at all!
 Make sure you have your bicycle pump and repair kit.
 To throw more maxims at you: it’s better to be safe than sorry.
 For instance, take along a little bit of toilet paper.
 There’s nothing worse than walking into a Port-a-Potty with a nervous stomach and finding out the roll is empty!